swiftyfinch/Rugby/Docs/remote-cache.md

   # Zipping binaries
   binary_folder_path = File.dirname(path)
   binary_name = File.basename(path)

+  # In case, if you are using .zip archive to store binaries
   `cd #{binary_folder_path} && zip -r #{binary_name}.zip #{binary_name}`
   # For example, it produces: ~/.rugby/bin/Alamofire/Debug-iphonesimulator-arm64/2617d3e.zip

+  # In case, if you are using .7z archives to store binaries
+  # You can change compression level to reach best performance for your dependencies
+  # Please refer https://7-zip.opensource.jp/chm/cmdline/switches/method.htm and choose compression level for your case
+  # In common, -mx3 is enough to reach smaller archives than .zip and don't lose time in compression/decompression
+  `cd #{binary_folder_path} && 7z a -mx3 #{binary_name}.zip #{binary_name}`
+  # For example, it produces: ~/.rugby/bin/Alamofire/Debug-iphonesimulator-arm64/2617d3e.7z

   # Uploading zip files to S3
   content = File.read("#{path}.zip")